 - Data migration

-Let’s tackle them one by one.
+In any case, let’s tackle them one by one.

 1) Change management is crucial to the success of your new technology.
-You need to teach the entire organization not just how to do their jobs with a new technology, but also why they should embrace this technology.
+You need to teach the entire organization not just how to do their jobs with new technology, but also why they should embrace this technology.

 Begin with the why.
 Create a concise and compelling story based on the in-depth analyses that you’ve performed in selecting a new technology.